-This feature allows you to export authorized signatures to an available file system.
+This feature allows the user to export authorized signatures to an available file system.

 Select Yes to load the factory default DB.
 Select No to load the DB from a external file.
+The options are Yes and No.

 Select Yes to add the database from the manufacturer's defaults to the existing DB.
 Select No to load the DB from a file.
+The options are Yes and No.

 Select Yes to delete the DB.
 Select No to delete only a certificate from the DB.
+The options are Yes and No.